 Standards exist for a reason or more of them.
-They make sure businesses and organizations meet certain requirements to provide optimal service or products to clients and customers.
+They make sure businesses and organisations meet certain requirements to provide optimal service or products to clients and customers.
 At the same time, they regulate the industry to ensure fair trade, manufacturing, sale, and what not.
-Standardization is an important subject today and chances are high you’ve already heard of ISO, but in this post, we’re going to elaborate on their role.
+Standardisation is an important subject today and chances are high you’ve already heard of ISO, but in this post, we’re going to elaborate on their role.

 What is ISO?

 International Organisation for Standardisation (ISO) is an international nongovernmental standard-setting body comprised of national standards agencies.
 The organisation develops and publishes various standards for industrial, commercial, and public use.
 Some standards apply to physical industries such as manufacturing, but others relate to digital technology and IT field.

 The idea for founding the organisation came in 1946 when delegates from 25 countries gathered at the Institute of Civil Engineers in London.
 They decided to establish an organisation with a goal to facilitate the international coordination and unification of industrial standards.
 It wasn’t just wishful thinking, and they turned their idea into reality.
 ISO officially started working on February 23, 1947, and today it gathers 162 countries as well as 786 committees and subcommittees.
 The organisation’s headquarters are in Geneva where 135 people work to run the massive agency.